moebiussurfing/ofxColorQuantizerHelper/ReadMe.md

 ## Overview
 * Get a palette with the dominant colors of a picture.
   * Set the desired number of colors.
+  * Threaded quantizer process.
 * Different sorting modes: by **Hue/Saturation/Brightness** or **% of appearance**.
 * Put your images also into `bin/data/images/`.
   * Or drag files into the app window.
 * `ImGui` based.
 Grid preview and folder browser.
-* Threaded quantizer process.
+* Magnifed color picker.
+Draw the mouse wheel to zoom.

 ## Dependencies
 * [ofxSurfingImGui](https://github.com/moebiussurfing/ofxSurfingImGui)